s0riak/pi-led-control/README.md

 The server is started locally and the UI can be accessed on http://localhost:9000 or the port specified.
 ### Logging
-pi-led-control creates two log files: piledcontrol.log - logging all relevant information on state changes and errors to a rotating logfile (1 per day, keeping those of last week) and stdout piledcontrol_access - logging all requests and http error handled by pi-led-control to a rotating logfile (same rotation as for main log) and to stdout if ACCESSLOGTOCONSOLE is true
+pi-led-control creates two log files:

+0. piledcontrol.log - logging all relevant information on state changes and errors to a rotating logfile (1 per day, keeping those of last week) and stdout
+0. piledcontrol_access.log - logging all requests and http error handled by pi-led-control to a rotating logfile (same rotation as for main log) and to stdout if ACCESSLOGTOCONSOLE is true

 ##Available programs